christianh814/ocp4-upi-helpernode/README.md

 5. I used CentOS 7
 6. You will be running the `openshift-install` command from this helpernode

+## Prereqs

-To use this...install a CentOS 7 server with 4 vCPUs, 4 GB of RAM, and 50GB HD...then....
+Install a CentOS 7 server with 4 vCPUs, 4 GB of RAM, and 50GB HD...then....

 ```
 yum -y install ansible git